Why WooCommerce cache doesn’t update correctly

 And nothing else.
 The rest of the cache stays intact.

-Cache Invalidator includes native WooCommerce awareness.
-When a product changes, it automatically resolves the full set of affected pages — the product itself, its archives, its category and tag pages, its related products — and purges only those entries through your cache plugin.
-Cache Warmup then rebuilds them in the background.
+Cache Autopilot does not replace your cache plugin.
+Cache Invalidator resolves WooCommerce product relationships out of the box.
+When a product changes, it automatically resolves the full set of affected pages — the product itself, its archives, its category and tag pages, its related products — and purges only those entries through your existing cache plugin.
+Cache Warmup then rebuilds them in the background, reducing the window in which visitors would encounter a cold cache.

-For custom product relationships — bundles, custom reference fields — additional relationships can be registered via a developer filter.
+For custom product relationships — bundles, custom product references — additional relationships can be registered via the developer filter ekesto_ci_relationship_meta_keys.
+Most WooCommerce shops require no configuration beyond installation.